Djene sees red as Getafe bow to Aidoo's Celta Vigo

 Cameroon international Allan Nyom and teenage Ghanaian defender Amankwaa Akurugu were unused substitutes for Getafe.

-On the other hand, Joseph Aidoo was handed a starter’s role by Celta Vigo but he was subbed off for, however, he was substituted for Mexico international Nestor Araujo in the 67th minute.
+On the other hand, Joseph Aidoo was handed a starter’s role by Celta Vigo but he was subbed off, for Mexico international Nestor Araujo in the 67th minute.

-Thanks to this away triumph, Coudet’s men moved to 14th in the Spanish elite division log having accrued 10 points from ten matches played.
+Thanks to this away triumph, Coudet’s men moved to 14th in the Spanish elite division log having accrued 10 points from 10 matches played.

 They would be hoping to consolidate on that result when they welcome Real Sociedad to the Estadio Municipal de Balaidos on October 28.